Butler vs. Georgetown Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Butler vs. Georgetown Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 19

-Tuesday's contest between the Butler Bulldogs (9-2, 0-0 Big East) and the Georgetown Hoyas (7-4, 0-0 Big East) at Hinkle Fieldhouse has a good chance to be a lopsided matchup, as our computer prediction projects a final score of 81-70 and heavily favors Butler to take home the win.
+Tuesday's contest that pits the Butler Bulldogs (9-2, 0-0 Big East) versus the Georgetown Hoyas (7-4, 0-0 Big East) at Hinkle Fieldhouse should be a lopsided matchup based on our computer prediction, which projects a final score of 81-70 in favor of Butler, who is big favorites by our model.
 Game time is at 6:30 PM ET on December 19.

-Based on our computer prediction, Butler is projected to cover the spread (11.5) against Georgetown.
-The two teams are projected to go over the 150.5 over/under.
+According to our computer prediction, Butler is a good bet to cover the point spread, which is listed at 10.5.
+The two sides are projected to eclipse the 148.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!